Central Bank of Azerbaijan holds regular foreign currency auction

 By Nazrin Israfilova - Trend:

-The Central Bank of Azerbaijan (CBA) held a regular currency auction with the participation of the State Oil Fund of the Republic of Azerbaijan (SOFAZ) on Feb.
-8, Trend reports referring to the CBA.
+The Central Bank of Azerbaijan (CBA) held a regular currency auction with the participation of the State Oil Fund of the Republic of Azerbaijan (SOFAZ), Trend reports referring to the CBA.

 The average weighted exchange rate of the manat to the US dollar amounted to 1.7 AZN/1 USD based on the results of the auction.